 Sponsoring an Overseas Worker in Australia

-Employees are one of the most important aspects of a business, and good employees with the right skills can sometimes be very challenging.
+Employees are one of the most important aspects of an organisation, and finding good employees with the right skills and experience can sometimes be very challenging in a competitive labour market.

-Employer Sponsorship visas enable employers to access a global pool of candidates for a specific role within their business.
+Employer Sponsorship visas enable employers to access a global pool of candidates for a specific role within their organisation.

-Many employers choose to sponsor an international worker when they are finding difficulties in employing particular skilled roles within their business.
+Many employers choose to sponsor an international worker when they are finding difficulties in employing particular skilled roles within their organisation.

-Depending on which sponsorship visa you are looking at sponsoring an employee through, there are a number of requirements on both the business and the employer such as salary requirements, employment conditions, qualifications held by potential employee and genuineness of the specified occupation.
+Depending on which sponsorship visa you are looking at sponsoring an employee through, there are a number of requirements applicable to both the business and the employer which include, salary requirements, employment conditions, qualifications and experience held by potential employee and genuineness of the nominated position.

 The available sponsorship visa subclasses are currently:

-The above visa subclasses comprise of both temporary and permanent options and consist of opportunities to sponsor potential employees who are either onshore or offshore.
+The above visa subclasses comprise of both temporary and permanent options and consist of opportunities to sponsor potential employees who are either onshore or offshore with pathways to permanent residency.

 Stage 1: Apply to become an Approved Standard Business Sponsor